Products are chosen independently by our editors. Purchases made through our links may earn us a commission.

 Smart display devices are among the most versatile and useful smart gadgets out there.
 From controlling your smart home devices with Alexa and Google Assistant to making video calls, watching videos, and even using it as a digital photo frame, smart displays are an excellent way to futurize your home.

-We tested some of the best smart displays on the market and tried out their individual features to help you find the very best option for your setup.
-As with a lot of smart devices, which is right for you may depend highly on which voice assistant you prefer.
+We tested some of the best smart displays on the market and tried out their features to help you find the very best option for your setup.
+As with a lot of smart devices, what is right for you may depend highly on which voice assistant you prefer.
 The Alexa-enabled Amazon Echo Show 8 (3rd Gen)

-(available at Amazon for $84.99)
+(available at Amazon for $149.99)

 Amazon Echo 8 (3rd Gen)